Health and Homelessness

 An acute physical or behavioral health crisis or any long-term disabling condition may lead to homelessness; homelessness itself can exacerbate chronic medical conditions.
 A person can become chronically homeless when his or her health condition becomes disabling and stable housing is too difficult to maintain without help.

 According to the U.S. Department of Housing and Urban Development, people living in shelters are more than twice as likely to have a disability compared to the general population.
-On a given night in 2017, 20 percent of the homeless population reported having a serious mental illness, 16 percent conditions related to chronic substance abuse, and more than 10,000 people had HIV/AIDS.
+On a given night in 2022, 21 percent of the homeless population reported having a serious mental illness, 16 percent conditions related to chronic substance abuse, and nearly 10,000 people had HIV/AIDS.

 Conditions such as diabetes, heart disease, and HIV/AIDS are found at high rates among the homeless population, sometimes three to six times higher than that of the general population.

 People who have mental health and substance use disorders and who are homeless are more likely to have immediate, life-threatening physical illnesses and live in dangerous conditions.
 Also, more than 10 percent of people who seek substance abuse or mental health treatment in our public health system are homeless.

-The issue of opioid abuse has risen to a level of national crisis as the number of people abusing prescription drugs and heroin has dramatically risen, and the rate of opioid-related overdose deaths has tripled since 2000.
+The issue of opioid abuse has risen to a level of national crisis as the number of people abusing prescription drugs and heroin has dramatically risen, and the rate of opioid-related overdose deaths has quadrupled since 2010.
 While the epidemic is notable for affecting people from any race, gender, socioeconomic status, its effects are felt in unique and notably harmful ways by people who are experiencing homelessness.
 Substance use disorders are known risk factors for homelessness, and substance abuse and overdose disproportionately impact homeless people.

 Health Care Access